mydevcodes/ipaymer-php/README.md

 ```

 ### Payment Plans
-All your payment plans should be already registred in iPaymer.
+All your payment plans should be already registered in iPaymer.
 If a customer is defined only the plans attached to the same payment gateway will be returned.

 ```php
 IpaymerPhp::init('Your_Secret_Key')->plans($customerId);